santibpz/RETO_TC2005B/videojuego/GDD.md

    6. The spear can be made with 45 wooden logs and 25 rocks.

-   7. The wooden sword can be made with 35 wooden logs.
+   7. The sword can be made with 15 wooden logs and 50 rocks.

    8. The bow and arrows can be made with 50 wooden logs and 40 rocks.